Rule Change: Completed

-On 24 September 2020, the Australian Energy Market Commission (AEMC) made a draft rule and determination to amend compensation arrangements in the National Electricity Rules (NER) for participants directed to provide services other than energy and market ancillary services (currently referred to as “other services” and referred to as “non-market services” in the draft rule).
-Non-market services include, for example, a direction for a battery to maintain a specific state of charge for system security purposes.
+On 17 December 2020, the Australian Energy Market Commission (AEMC) made a final rule and determination to amend compensation arrangements in the National Electricity Rules (NER) for participants directed to provide services other than energy and market ancillary services (currently referred to as “other services” and referred to as “other compensable services” in the final rule).
+Other compensable services include, for example, a direction for a battery to maintain a specific state of charge for system security purposes.

-The draft rule reduces administrative burden on AEMO and registered participants by amending the compensation framework for non-market services from two-steps to one-step.
+The final rule reduces administrative burden on AEMO and registered participants by amending the compensation framework for other compensable services from two steps to one step.

-The draft rule also makes other amendments that improve transparency, predictability, consistency and the allocation of risk, including:
+The final rule also makes other amendments that improve transparency, predictability, consistency and the allocation of risk, including:

 - clarifying the test for how AEMO classifies a direction, which determines the relevant compensation framework